myshell-ai/AIlice/README.md

 ### Environment Configuration and Installation
 Agents need to interact with various aspects of the surrounding environment, their operating environment is often more complex than typical software.
 It may take us a long time to install the dependencies, but fortunately, this is basically done automatically.

-To run AIlice, you need to ensure that **Chrome** are correctly installed.
+To run Ailice, you need to ensure that **Chrome** are correctly installed.
 If you need to execute code in a secure virtual environment, you also need to install **Docker**.

-If you want to run AIlice in a virtual machine, ensure **Hyper-V** is turned off(otherwise llama.cpp cannot be installed).
+If you want to run Ailice in a virtual machine, ensure **Hyper-V** is turned off(otherwise llama.cpp cannot be installed).
 In a VirtualBox environment, you can disable it by following these steps: disable PAE/NX and VT-X/AMD-V ( Hyper-V) on VirtualBox settings for the VM.
 Set paravirtualization Interface to Default, disable nested paging.

-You can use the following command to install AIlice (It is strongly recommended to use tools such as conda to create a new virtual environment to install AIlice, so as to avoid dependency conflicts):
+You can use the following command to install Ailice (It is strongly recommended to use tools such as conda to create a new virtual environment to install Ailice, so as to avoid dependency conflicts):

 ```bash
 git clone https://github.com/myshell-ai/AIlice.git